-Throughout a long weekend with two children playing in a soccer tournament, my mind kept coming back to the book Changing the Game.
-It seems the perfect time to share my reflections on the Changing the Game and the difficulties in raising young athletes.
-This post originally appeared on CatholicMom.com
+Throughout a long weekend with two children playing in a soccer tournament, my mind kept coming back to the book Changing the Game and how it has helped me with parenting young athletes.

 Over 21 million kids in America are involved with youth sports programs and 70% of these kids will drop out of organized athletics by the age of 13.
 We as parents have so much to learn about this increasingly competitive and intense world of youth sports if we are to keep our children playing longer and playing because they enjoy the sport.
 So where do we as parents turn to educate ourselves on raising athletes in today’s world?

 A good friend of mine with three successful athletes who always seems to handle the competition, disappointment and expectations with grace told me to read a book that really helped their family.
 It is the national bestseller, Changing the Game: The Parent’s Guide to Raising Happy, High Performing Athletes, and Giving Youth Sports Back to our Kids by John O’Sullivan.